Air racing: Current Air Racing Series and Events

-Classes
+Classes (Closed Course Pylon Racing)

 Restricting aircraft to a specific type or design creates a competition that focuses on pilot skill.
 Air racing events such as the Reno air races, incorporate multiple classes or aircraft.
 These may be defined by the race organiser, or by a sanctioned group.
-Some air races are limited to a single class.
-Classes used at the Reno races are as follows:
+Some events are limited to a single class.
+A list of past and present classes is provided below: